GIXLabs/SAndC/Lab8/README.md

 (Hint: friction of gearbox, motor output torque.)

 3.4 ✏️
-Use binary search, try different duty percentages, and find the threshold duty percentage at which the motor starts rotating.
+Use [binary search](https://en.wikipedia.org/wiki/Binary_search), try different duty percentages, and find the threshold duty percentage at which the motor starts rotating.
 Note this down.

 ### 4. PID feedback control
 #### 4.1
-Use Thonny to open pid_step_response_speed.py.
+Use Thonny to open `pid_step_response_speed.py`.
 This code can apply PID feedback control on the speed of the motor.
 With a time interval of 4 seconds, the motor will switch its speed between 2 rps and 3 rps (rounds per second).
 Run the code on the ESP32; you should be able to see the motor rotating at different speeds.

 #### 4.2 ✏️
-Copy the code pid_step_response_speed.py to the ESP32 local code.py.
+Copy the code `pid_step_response_speed.py` to the ESP32 local code.py.
 Now the ESP32 will automatically run the code when powered on (you might need to disconnect and reconnect).

-When the motor is rotating, use Spyder or your preferred PC Python IDE to run pid_step_response_plot.py.
+When the motor is rotating, use Spyder or your preferred PC Python IDE to run `pid_step_response_plot.py`.
 You should be able to get a plot similar to the figure shown in the lab handout.
 Include the plot in your lab report.

 ![PID plot](assets/pid_plot.png)